Misspecification-robust amortised simulation-based inference using variational methods: Experiments and results

 \section{Experiments and results}

-We evaluate our method and test the main claim of our paper: that RVNP and its tuning variant can recover robust amortised posterior inference.
-In the experiments section, we test four variants of our algorithm \begin{itemize} \item RVNP: the standard RVNP algorithm with no final tuning step, using the error model given in Equation \ref{rvnp_model}. \item RVNP-Global: the standard RVNP algorithm with no final tuning step, using the global error model given in Equation \ref{rvnp_model_global}. \item RVNP-T: the tuned version of RVNP. \item RVNP-Global-T: the tuned version of RVNP-Global. \end{itemize} In each experiment, we only test the tuned algorithm for whichever algorithm performed better, RVNP or RVNP-Global.
-The architecture and training procedure for each task are described in the Appendix.
+We test the main claim of our paper: that RVNP and its tuned variant can recover robust amortised posterior inference.
+In each task, we chose a fixed simulation budget of $N_{\rm sim}=100,000$ and retained $10\%$ for validation.
+For the three synthetic tasks, we test our methods for $N_{\rm obs}\in \{1,10,100,1000,10000\}$ points.
+For the task using real astronomical data, we test our methods for $N_{\rm obs}\in \{1,10,100,1000\}$ due to limitations on the available data.
+Furthermore, we implemented sample-importance-resampling with $5000$ particles and $100$ samples per particle.
+In the experiments section, we test three variants of our algorithm \begin{itemize} \item RVNP: the standard RVNP algorithm with no final tuning step, using the error model given in Equation \ref{rvnp_model}. \item RVNP-G: the standard RVNP algorithm with no final tuning step, using the global error model given in Equation \ref{rvnp_model_global}. \item RVNP-T: the tuned version of RVNP. \end{itemize} For the RVNP and the RVNP-G algorithm, we evaluate the metrics with and without sample-importance-resampling.
+For both the variational posterior and the simulator proxy, we used neural spline flows \citep{NeuralSplineFlows}, and the hyperparameters were kept consistent among the tasks.
+An overview of the architecture and training procedure for each task is described in the appendices.

-\textbf{Benchmarking Algorithms.} In these tasks, we benchmark RVNP against noisy neural posterior estimation (NNPE) from \cite{ward2022robust} due to the similar performance of NNPE with RNPE therein and NNPE's amortisation ability.
-We do not benchmark against the MMD or consistency loss methods (\citealt{elsemüller2025doesunsuperviseddomainadaptation}; \citealt{mishra2025robust}) due to their dynamic adaptation of the neural statistics.
-We also benchmark against vanilla NPE.
+\textbf{Benchmarking Algorithms.} In these tasks, we benchmark RVNP against noisy neural posterior estimation (NNPE) from \cite{ward2022robust} because NNPE is a robust amortised Bayesian inference algorithm.
+Furthermore, NNPE exhibits similar performance relative to their robust neural posterior estimation algorithm, which is not suited to amortised inference.
+We do not benchmark against the unsupervised domain adaptation or consistency loss methods for amortised Bayesian inference (\citealt{elsemüller2025doesunsuperviseddomainadaptation}; \citealt{mishra2025robust}) due to their dynamic adaptation of the embedding space.
+We also benchmark against standard NPE.